canro91/canro91.github.io/_posts/2022-06-27-NET6LinqMethods.md

 ## 2. DistinctBy

-**Unlike Distinct, DistinctBy receives a delegate to select the property to use as the comparison key and return the objects containing the distinct values, not only the distinct values themselves.**
+**Unlike Distinct, DistinctBy receives a delegate to select the property to use as the comparison key and returns the objects containing the distinct values, not only the distinct values themselves.**

 Let's find the movies containing unique ratings, not just the ratings.